-The interior oven light is covered with a glass shield.
+The interior oven lights are covered with a glass shield.
 The glass shield must be in place whenever the oven is in use.

-To change the interior oven lights, see ""Replacing the Oven Light" in the Care & Cleaning section.
+To change the interior oven lights, see "Replacing the oven interior light bulbs:" in the Care & Cleaning section.